Find Affordable College Courses

 Women make up 33% of the physics majors at the school.

-Full Physics at Howard University Report
+Read full report on Physics at Howard University

-University of the District of Columbia came in at #6 in this year’s edition of the Most Popular Physics Bachelor’s Degree Schools in District of Columbia ranking.
-Located in the large city of Washington, University of the District of Columbia is a public school with a small student population.
+With a ranking of #6, University of the District of Columbia did quite well on this year’s most popular schools for physics students working on their bachelor’s degree.
+Located in the city of Washington, University of the District of Columbia is a public college with a small student population.

 Read full report on Physics at University of the District of Columbia